-“There’s no point going if you just see the Brazilian side
+There’s no point even going if you just see the Brazilian side

 From what I’ve read and have been told, the Brazilian side is a lot more accessible for those who don’t particularly want to do a lot of walking.

 Once you’ve paid your entry fee (I want to say this was about R$73 but I might be lying) and got your ticket, you’ll be directed to a grumpy looking man sat on a stool who will hand you your voucher for the next available shuttle bus.

 There are a whole bunch of strategically placed viewpoints along the trail for you to get the best pictures, but these get very crowded very quickly so you may want to hang around at the start for a bit to give everyone else a headstart.

 Towards the end of the trail you get to Devil’s Throat, where there’s a lookout balcony that takes you right up to the front of the falls.
-Tip: Wear a raincoat.